tomaytotomato/viper-dawn/docs/characters.md

 Nothing gets in his way if its the right call.

-### Colonel Colt
+### Colonel Johnson

 Head of NATO' task force.
 Needs to take out General Fang but is caught up in too much red tape.

-See's Miller as a risk but one he's willing to try.
+Sees Captain Miller and his methods as risky, but one he's willing to make.

 ### General Fang